 150. The Invisible Man (Queen), The Miracle, 1989

-149. Sleeping On The Sidewalk (May), News Of The World, 1977
+149. Sleeping on the Sidewalk (May), News of the World, 1977

-148. One Year Of Love (Deacon), A Kind Of Magic, 1986
+148. One Year of Love (Deacon), A Kind of Magic, 1986

-Another of Freddie’s more ‘shouty’ vocals from the ’80s, ‘One Year…’ comes complete with saxophone solo and orchestral arrangement.
+Another of Freddie’s more ‘shouty’ vocals from the ’80s, One Year comes complete with saxophone solo and orchestral arrangement.
 It is by no means the worst of the ‘mushy ballad’ type but, with its plodding beat, struggles to go anywhere particularly interesting and is sorely missing Brian’s guitar.

-147. Crash Dive On Mingo City (May), Flash Gordon, 1980
+147. Crash Dive on Mingo City (May), Flash Gordon, 1980

-It may only last a minute or so but Brian’s guitar, joined by Roger on timpani, evokes Flash’s frantic crash-dive through the city’s defence shield, ruining the wedding and killing Ming in the process.
+It may only last a minute or so but Brian’s guitar, joined by Roger on timpani, evokes Flash’s frantic crash-dive through the city’s defence shield, ruining the wedding and mercilessly killing Ming in the process.